PurnimaPathak44/Project-1/README.md

 The Group-5 Agency performed analysis on all five of these success metrics.

-This provided Rutgers with multiple options for how they will produce their version of a “successful movie”.
+This provided Rutgers with multiple options for how they will produce their version of a successful movie.

 ## Data Collection and Cleanup
 Utilizing Kaggle datasets and The Open Movie Database API (OMDb API) the main dataset was created.